-This programme aims to provide you with a secure knowledge of the major theories, concepts and issues relating to Religion in a variety of intellectual traditions and historical and contemporary contexts.
-You will gain a systematic understanding of a range of debates and discussions raised by past and present religious belief and practice.
-In addition, the PgCert will equip you with the necessary skills appropriate to evaluating, analysing and interpreting both academic and practitioner approaches to Religion.
+This programme aims to provide you with a secure knowledge of the major theories, concepts and issues relating to religion in a variety of intellectual traditions and historical and contemporary contexts.
+Our intention is that you will gain an understanding of a range of debates and discussions raised by past and present religious belief and practice.
+In addition, throughout this programme we enable you to gain the skills required to evaluate, analyse and interpret both academic and practitioner approaches to religion.

 In addition to the core module of Studying Religion you will choose two optional modules from the range available in the Department of Politics, Philosophy and Religion.

 2:1 Hons degree (UK or equivalent) in a relevant background.

 We may also consider non-standard applicants, please contact us for information.